sunnytran/artful/README.md

 	- Darken/lighten shades for complexity

 	- Learn interesting facts about artists while painting

+I used:

+	- React

+	- Express

+	- PostgreSQL

 Play at [https://artful-project.herokuapp.com/](https://artful-project.herokuapp.com/)

 If you don't see anything on the page, please refresh once or twice